-Our corporate social responsibility ("CSR") initiatives contribute to the bank's stated purpose of enabling economic growth and societal progress.
+Our corporate social responsibility ("CSR") initiatives contribute to the Bank's stated purpose of enabling economic growth and societal progress.
 They are how we make a positive impact for people and communities.
-The strategic focus of our social engagement is on education, enterprise, and community, and we encourage our employees to support them with their professional expertise and life skills.
-We maximize the impact of our CSR agenda by interacting with our stakeholders, forging long-term partnerships with charities, supporting advocacy initiatives, and working with others, e.g. companies, to promote impact monitoring.
-All our CSR programs help build trust, deepen employee and client loyalty, and enhance our reputation as a socially minded enabler, reliable partner, and catalyst for societal change.
+The strategic focus of our social engagement is on education, enterprise, environment, and community.
+We encourage our employees to contribute their professional expertise and life skills.
+We aim to maximise the impact of our CSR activities by engaging our stakeholders, forging long-term partnerships with charities, supporting advocacy initiatives, and working with other companies and organisations to promote impact monitoring.
+All of our CSR activities help build trust, deepen employee commitment and client loyalty, and enhance our reputation as a socially minded enabler, reliable partner, and catalyst for societal change.